-To use this technique, you will only need one tool basically and that is Radial Filter Tool in lightroom.
+To use this technique, you will only need one tool basically and that is Radial Filter Tool which is one of the local correction tools in Lightroom.
 The first thing is to open your redial filter tool and this is where you can draw a large circle on your photo layer.
 It will have a major effect as can be seen in the tutorial video.
+But of course, it is important that you install Lightroom presets.

 Now, before we go any further, it will be important to consider the direction of light in your photos.
 You must be able to figure out where the shadows are being case otherwise you might end up with a photo that looks obviously manipulated.
 Knowing the direction of light in your photos will help you understand where you need to create a sun flare effect thus leaving your photo looking natural.